MCAT to IQ Calculator

 Can you convert an MCAT score to an IQ?

 There’s no exact or scientifically proven way to convert an MCAT score into an IQ.
 However, we can estimate it using percentile matching.
+This method has its flaws which we’ve highlighted later on in this article, but it provides a rough estimate.

 How the percentile matching method works

-Here are some examples:
+Here are a few more examples:

 • 520 MCAT ScorePercentile: 97th → IQ Equivalent: 130-132